This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 A Note About “Positioning Airfare”

 As you may imagine, not every good deal is going to leave from your home airport.
 If it is — great!
 But there’s a strong likelihood you’ll need to drive to a major airport and other times you’ll need to buy a separate ticket as a “positioning flight”.
-For example, I need to buy a separate ticket from Buffalo – Chicago to join up with my Chicago – Australia flight this spring (I’ll still save money on flights, even with the extra purchase).
+For example, I needed to buy a separate ticket from Buffalo – Boston to join up with a Boston – Munich ticket (I’ll still save money on flights, even with the extra purchase).

 Here’s the bottom line when it comes to separate tickets: if you miss your connection, even for reasons outside of your control, it becomes your problem, not the airline’s.